kefflin/Requirement-analysis/README.md

 3. Ensures Delivery of Quality Software Solutions
 A well-defined set of requirements ensures that the final product meets the user’s needs and performs reliably in real-world scenarios.
 Requirement Analysis contributes to building software that aligns with business goals, enhances user satisfaction, and complies with technical and regulatory standards.

+# Key Activities in Requirement Analysis

+Requirement Analysis involves several critical activities that help ensure a clear understanding of what the software should achieve.
+The five key activities are:

+Requirement Gathering:

+Involves collecting information about the needs and expectations of stakeholders (clients, users, management).

+Techniques include interviews, questionnaires, workshops, observations, and reviewing existing documentation.

+Requirement Elicitation:

+Focuses on uncovering implicit, hidden, or unclear needs that stakeholders may not express directly.

+Involves brainstorming sessions, prototyping, use case development, and scenario analysis to explore user needs in depth.

+Requirement Documentation:

+Captures and organizes all gathered requirements in a structured format.

+Common documentation includes Software Requirements Specification (SRS), User Stories, Use Cases, and Requirement Traceability Matrices (RTM).

+Requirement Analysis and Modeling:

+Involves analyzing gathered requirements to detect conflicts, redundancies, or gaps.

+Uses visual models like Data Flow Diagrams (DFD), Entity-Relationship Diagrams (ERD), and Unified Modeling Language (UML) diagrams to represent system requirements.

+Requirement Validation:

+Ensures that the documented requirements are correct, complete, feasible, and aligned with stakeholder expectations.

+Activities include requirement reviews, walkthroughs, and formal approval from stakeholders to verify accuracy and acceptance.